332nd Air Expeditionary Wing: Air Expeditionary Wing

-During the drawdown of forces from Iraq, the 332nd AEW provided intelligence, surveillance and reconnaissance, combat search and rescue, armed overwatch and close air support to one of the largest logistics movements since World War II.
+During the drawdown of forces from Iraq, the 332nd AEW provided surveillance, reconnaissance, combat search and rescue, armed overwatch and close air support to one of the largest logistics movements since World War II.

-In support of the re-posture of U.S. forces, the wing continued to support U.S. Forces-Iraq after forward deploying to an undisclosed air base in Southwest Asia in November 2011 so Joint Base Balad could be returned to the government of Iraq.
+The wing continued to operate from Balad until moving in November-December 2011 to another nearby, undisclosed, country.
+Joint Base Balad could be returned to the government of Iraq.
+In support of the U.S. withdrawal, the wing continued to support U.S. Forces-Iraq.
 And as the last U.S. convoy left Iraq on 18 December 2011 with the 332nd AEW's F-16s and MQ-1B Predators in the skies providing overhead watch.

+As of 2020, the wing was located at Muwaffaq Salti Air Base, Jordan.